Joniii11/HarmonyLink/docs/README.md

   </a>

 <h3 align="center">HarmonyLink</h3>
   <p align="center">
-    Seamlessly connect to LavaLink nodes for high-quality audio streaming in your applications.
+    Seamlessly connect to Lavalink, NodeLink, and FrequenC nodes for high-quality audio streaming in your Discord bots.
+Supports Discord.js, Eris, Oceanic.js, and a powerful plugin system.
     <br />
-    <a href="https://github.com/Joniii11/HarmonyLink"><strong>Explore the docs »</strong></a>
+    <a href="https://joniii.dev/docs/harmonylink"><strong>Explore the docs »</strong></a>
     <br />
   <br />
     <a href="#demo">View Demo</a>